Top Ten Tips For Visiting The Magic Kingdom With Children

 - HEIGHT REQUIREMENTS.
 There are minimum age and height requirements for safety reasons on some of the Magic Kingdom attractions including: Alien Encounter, Big Thunder Mountain Railroad, Space Mountain, Splash Mountain, and Tomorrowland Speedway (minimum height to drive the small cars, but shorter guests may ride with someone else driving).
 Many children may not wish to go on these attractions at all.

-- MINIMAL WAIT TIMES.
-There are several attractions that are popular for children that offer minimal wait times.
-At the Magic Kingdom these include Prince Charming Regal Carousel, It’s A Small World, Country Bear Jamboree, Tomorrowland Transit Authority PeopleMover and Mickey’s Philharmagic (although a child may not like wearing the 3D glasses).
+9. MINIMAL WAIT TIMES.
+There are attractions that are popular for children that offer minimal wait times.
+At the Magic Kingdom these include Prince Charming Regal Carousel, It’s A Small World, Country Bear Jamboree, PeopleMover, and Mickey’s Philharmagic.

-- MEETING CHARACTERS.
-For children who would like an up close and personal encounter with the Disney animated characters, the new Main Street Town Square Theater offers a guaranteed opportunity to meet Mickey Mouse or some of the Disney Princesses.
+10. MEETING CHARACTERS.
+For children who would like an up-close and personal encounter with the Disney animated characters, Main Street Town Square Theater offers a guaranteed opportunity to meet Mickey Mouse.
 There are other options throughout the park including, of course, the daily parade where children can enjoy their favorite characters at a safe distance.

 It is often best to let the children set the pace for the day.
-Some children may prefer something as simple and quiet as a train ride around the park or watching the live ducks in the Rivers of America in Frontierland.
+Some children may prefer something as simple and quiet as a train ride around the park or walking around with Dole Whip.

 Parents with infants should know that every restroom in the Magic Kingdom is equipped with a changing table.
 Diaper disposal is done directly into the regular trash cans.
 There is also a Baby Care Center located at the end of Main Street that includes a room set aside for nursing mothers.
 In addition, there is a space for changing tables, a play area for older siblings (with a TV playing Disney movies), bathrooms and training potties, and a shop selling baby products like diapers, wipes, creams, and clothing.